humanprotocol/human-protocol/packages/apps/human-app/server/README.md

 - Interceptors - used to bind extra logic before/after method execution or extend behavior of the method
 #### Interfaces:
 Interfaces are used to define the shape and responsibility of the data:
-- Dto - data sent from/to external sources and frontend, naming convention should include Request/Response part to indicate direction
+- Dto - Data sent from/to frontend
-- Domain - Datatype used for data manipulation in business logic
+- Command - Datatype used for data manipulation in business logic
+- Data - External API data shape